RRR: Theatrical

 RRR was scheduled to have special premieres across India and the United States on 24 March 2022 before its worldwide theatrical release on 25 March.
 Earlier, it was scheduled to be theatrically released on 30 July 2020.
 However, in February 2020, the release date was revised to 8 January 2021, a week prior to the Sankranthi festival (14 January 2021).
 Due to the COVID-19 pandemic lockdown, which disrupted production, the film's release was put on hold.
 Rajamouli said that the new release date would be confirmed after the completion of shooting.
 On the eve of Republic Day (25 January 2021), a 13 October 2021 release date, coinciding with the eve of Dusshera weekend, was announced The release date was again deferred, citing theatrical restrictions across the world due to the second wave of COVID-19 and its aftermath.

 In early October 2021, the theatrical release date was changed to 7 January 2022, ahead of the Sankranthi festival.
 However, a week before the release, the film producers announced that the film's release would be postponed indefinitely due to the increasing number of COVID-19 cases, fuelled by the SARS-CoV-2 Omicron variant.
 In mid-January, two tentative release dates were announced pending the pandemic situation: 18 March 2022 and 28 April 2022.
-Later, the producers finalized a 25 March 2022 release date.
+Later, the producers finalised a 25 March 2022 release date.
 The film was intended to be released in Telugu along with the dubbed versions in Hindi, Tamil, Malayalam, Kannada, and other Indian and foreign languages in 2D, 3D and IMAX formats.
 It is the first Indian film to be released in Dolby Cinema format.